jcjorel/clonesquad-ec2-pet-autoscaler/docs/DEPLOYMENT_REFERENCE.md

 * [REGIONAL|PRIVATE]: (Optional) By default, the API Gateway is a REGIONAL one.
 This switch allows to define explictily if the API Gateway is private or public regional.
 * GWPolicy: (Optional) Url to a customized API Gateway resource policy file.
 By default, the policy [api-gw-default-policy.json](../src/resources/api-gw-default-policy.json) is automatically loaded.
-This default policy allows access only `AWS_IAM`authenticated requests coming from the AWS account where CloneSquad is deployed.
+This default policy allows access only to `AWS_IAM`authenticated requests coming from the resource located in the AWS account where CloneSquad is deployed.

 > Note: The Private API Gateway can't be accessed until some VPC Endpoints allows access to it.